cmon-eich/cpp_demo/README.md

 - **playground**: Contains unrelated but executable snippets on issues dug into deeper while refreshing my memory.
   - _operators_: yeah, one would not have redundant information like m and mm in a class.
+  - _structs_: as simple as it looks
+  - _variadic_: there are many ways to implement them
 - **measurements**: is my attempt on a library for measures.
   By now I do not really know where I am headed with this.
+- **sqlite**: is my attempt on an object relational mapper.
+Due to lack of time the ORM is very slimmed down and prone to errors.

 **PS**: Why are there so little comments?